Cervical Caps: Side Effects, Risks, and Effectiveness

 How effective is it?

-Typical use, which is the average way cervical caps are used, reveals a failure rate of approximately 20%.
+Typical use, which is the average way cervical caps are used, results in a failure rate of approximately 20%.
 This means that 20 people out of every 100 will become pregnant during the first year of use.
 You should take a pregnancy test if you are experiencing any pregnancy symptoms.

 What are the side effects or health risks of a cervical cap?

 The most common side effect from using a cervical cap is vaginal irritation.
 Some women also experience an increase in the number of bladder infections they have.